Hetvall/dailyNews-FrontEnd/README.md

-# 📰 Daily News Full stack applicaction
+# 📰 Daily News Full stack Applicaction

 A modern web application for managing and displaying daily news, built with Angular 20 and Bootstrap 5.